 Organic substances

 An organic substance has many functions in the soil.
 It also influences soil fertility.
-It improves the structure, stimulates workability, and increases the moisture-retaining capacity of the ground.
-It enhances the cation exchange capacity of the soil, allowing the soil to hold more cations such as potassium, calcium, and magnesium.
-The organic substance itself contains relevant minerals such as nitrogen, phosphorus, and sulfur, which become available after the organic substance decomposes.
+It improves the structure, stimulates workability, and increases the soil's water retention capability.
+It increases the cation exchange capacity of the soil, allowing the soil to retain more cations like potassium, calcium, and magnesium.
+The organic substance itself contains relevant minerals such as nitrogen, phosphorus, and sulfur, which become available after the decomposition of the organic substance.

 What is the function of an organic substance?